sguzunov/docs/docs/connectors/04_fidessa-connector/03_fidessa-tracking-groups/fidessa-groups.md

 ## Channel Updates

-A Channel is updated every time the user selects an instrument, order or counterparty in a Fidessa application or in a Glue42 enabled application.
+A Channel is updated every time the user selects an instrument, order or counterparty in a Fidessa app or in a Glue42 enabled app.

-When an update from a Fidessa application arrives, the mapping service handles the conversion of instrument codes from FIM (Fidessa Instrument Mnemonic) to other standards (Bloomberg, Reuters Instrument Code, etc.).
-For instance, when a Fidessa application returns `"VOD.L"`, the connector translates that mnemonic to other standards as well and updates the context object accordingly:
+When an update from a Fidessa app arrives, the mapping service handles the conversion of instrument codes from FIM (Fidessa Instrument Mnemonic) to other standards (Bloomberg, Reuters Instrument Code, etc.).
+For instance, when a Fidessa app returns `"VOD.L"`, the connector translates that mnemonic to other standards as well and updates the context object accordingly:

 ```javascript
 {